-AU-6.2.9B The annual fee for SPVs stipulated in Paragraph AU-6.2.9A does not apply to SPVs established for the purpose of setting up a locally domiciled CIU.
+The annual fee for SPVs stipulated in Paragraph AU-6.2.9A does not apply to SPVs of Bahrain domiciled CIUs.
+In the case of Bahrain domiciled CIUs, investment firm licensees should refer to the relevant Chapter in Module ARR of Volume 7, depending on the classification of the Bahrain domiciled CIU.

-AU-6.2.10 Investment firm licensees must complete and submit Form ALF (Annual License Fee) to the CBB, no later than 30 April each year, together with the payment due under Rule AU-6.2.1.
+Investment firm licensees must complete and submit Form ALF (Annual License Fee) to the CBB, no later than 15th October of the preceding year for which the fees are due.